open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

 ### Windows

+- For **64bit Windows 10 Pro, Enterprise and Education 1607 Anniversary Update, Build 14393 or later**, please use one of the following 2 methods to installs Docker for Windows:
+  - Follow the official [Install Docker for Windows](https://docs.docker.com/docker-for-windows/install/) guide
-[Chocolatey](https://chocolatey.org/) – the package manager for Windows was installed to your machine in the previous step.
+  - [Chocolatey](https://chocolatey.org/) – the package manager for Windows was installed to your machine in the previous step.
+Please read [What to know before you install
+](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) and run `choco install docker-for-windows`

-If you have 64bit Windows 10 Pro, Enterprise and Education (1607 Anniversary Update, Build 14393 or later), please follow the official [Install Docker for Windows](https://docs.docker.com/docker-for-windows/install/) guide or run `choco install docker-for-windows`.
+- If you do not have Windows version specified above, you will need to install [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
+Please follow the official guide [Install Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/).

-Otherwise you will need to ...

 ### macOS